datawagovau/toolkit/docs/factsheets/identifying-data.md

 #Identifying data for release
 ##What data does my agency collect and manage?
-The public sector creates, collects and manages a range of datai in the course of its everyday operations, including through administration, delivering and monitoring programs and services, and research.
+The public sector creates, collects and manages a range of data in the course of its everyday operations, including through administration, delivering and monitoring programs and services, and research.
 Agencies should review their data assets, considering: